Mexico COFEPRIS Medical Device Regulations

 High

-New or recently accepted medical devices or those that are introduced into the body and remain in it for more than thirty days.
+New or recently accepted medical devices or those introduced into the body remain in it for more than thirty days.

 Medical Device Approval Mexico